Understanding the Evolving Sustainability Disclosure Landscape: What Business Leaders Need to Know

 CARB proposes delaying the initial reporting deadline from June to August 10, 2026, providing organizations with additional preparation time.
 CARB also proposed increased flexibility for first-year reporting requirements.
 For instance, companies that were not collecting or intending to collect Scope 1 and 2 emissions data as of the Enforcement Notice (December 5, 2024) may submit a statement in lieu of a report.
 Furthermore, limited assurance for reports will not be required.

-As for next steps, CARB intends to release the Notice of Proposed Rulemaking (NPRM) in the coming weeks, with a Board vote anticipated in Q1 2026.
+As for next steps, CARB released the Notice of Proposed Rulemaking (NPRM) on December 9, with a Board vote anticipated in late Q1 2026 after the stakeholder comment period and public hearing.

 Trio’s recommendation: Monitor regulatory developments during Q1 2026.
 Prepare for the August 10 reporting deadline or, if eligible, submit a statement seeking exemption from reporting as permitted under CARB’s proposed regulations.

-The Omnibus proposal introduces major simplifications to the EU’s Corporate Sustainability Reporting Directive (CSRD) and CSDDD (Corporate Sustainability Due Diligence Directive, also referred to as CS3D).
+On December 9, the agreed upon proposal was unveiled, largely finalizing simplifications to the EU’s Corporate Sustainability Reporting Directive (CSRD) and CSDDD (Corporate Sustainability Due Diligence Directive, also referred to as CS3D).

-Trio’s recommendation: Continue monitoring regulatory developments in Q4 2025 and Q1 2026 to assess your organization’s position under the new framework by reviewing size, revenue, and existing sustainability policies.
-Adapt your compliance strategy as needed.
+Trio’s recommendation: Assess your organization’s position under the new framework by reviewing size, revenue, and existing sustainability policies.
+Adapt your compliance strategy as needed to build data collection and reporting processes ahead of deadlines.

 It is important to note that these regulatory changes reflect a broader global trend toward both increased accountability and pragmatic flexibility in sustainability reporting.
 Organizations operating internationally should be prepared to adapt to evolving standards, ensuring that compliance efforts remain comprehensive yet efficient as the regulatory landscape continues to shift.